PEGutierrezF/mayfly_morphometry/README.md

-# mayfly_morphometry
+# Manuscript on Mayfly Morphometry

-This the script and data of the manuscript entitle: Hydrology influences body length, but not benthic and emergent biomass of Ephemeroptera in a tropical lowland stream.
+This repository contains the script and data of the manuscript entitled: Hydrology influences body length, but not benthic and emergent biomass of Ephemeroptera in a tropical lowland stream.